vitejs/vite/CONTRIBUTING.md

 ## Release

-If you have publish access, the steps below explains how to cut a release for a package.
+If you have publish access, the steps below explain how to cut a release for a package.
 There are two phases for the release step: "Release" and "Publish".

 "Release" is done locally to generate the changelogs and git tags: